Kafr Jammal

 Kafr Jammal (كفر جمّال), is a Palestinian town in the Tulkarm Governorate in the western edge of the West Bank.
-It is located about halfway between Qalqilyah and Tulkarm, and has a population of around 3,000.
+It is located about halfway between Qalqilyah and Tulkarm, and had a population of 2,855 in 2017.
 The village is mainly agricultural, and mostly raises olive and citrus crops.
-Kafr Jammal is at an altitude of 257 meters, and is bordered by Falamya in the west, Kafr Zibad in the east, Jayyous in the south, and Kafr Sur to the north.
+Kafr Jammal is at an altitude of 257 meters, and is bordered by Falamya (Falameh, Falāma) in the west, Kafr Zibad in the east, Jayyous in the south, and Kafr Sur to the north.

 History

-Ceramics from the Byzantine era have been found here.
+Ceramics from the Byzantine period have been found here.